 Readers must judge for themselves the value of an encyclopaedia entry about a forty-year career which consists mainly of inaccurate statements about two episodes which lasted a few months each.
 Note that (unlike Noam Chomsky) I do not challenge the right of Olly Buxton to write as he pleases about me.
 That does not mean I have to respect him, or the Wikipedia system that apparently enables any idiot to write whatever he likes about other people, in what purports to be a major international knowledge resource, with no quality control whatever.
 Since I first posted a version of this webpage, other Wikipedia contributors have eliminated some of the most demonstrably misleading aspects of Buxton’s entry (which remains available via the “history” tab), while continuing to ignore most of my career activities.
 Perhaps these do not amount to much, but they are the only reason why I could possibly rate an entry in a general reference work.
 If anyone should remember my name when I am gone, it might be for my contribution to popularizing the Good–Turing frequency-estimation technique, or for my treebank work.
 It surely will not be for a silly spat with a bunch of sanctimonious Liberal Democrats on a local council.

 (After I posted this page on the Web, and perhaps in consequence, the entry about me was again heavily edited; the version available in January 2009, a year and a half after the original farrago, is not objectionable in the same way.
-It is obvious that the writers do not understand my work as well as one would expect from a contributor to a normal encyclopaedia, but the balance of attention to various topics is now reasonable.)
+It is obvious that the writers did not understand my work as well as one would expect from a contributor to a normal encyclopaedia, but the balance of attention to various topics is now reasonable.)